moogacs/docs.buf.build/docs/reference/inputs.md

 A tarball.
 The path to this tarball can be either a local file, a remote http/https location, or `-` for stdin.

-Use `compression=gzip` to specify that the tarball is is compressed with Gzip.
+Use `compression=gzip` to specify that the tarball is compressed with Gzip.
 This is automatically detected if the file extension is `.tgz` or `.tar.gz`.

-Use `compression=zstd` to specify that the tarball is is compressed with Zstandard.
+Use `compression=zstd` to specify that the tarball is compressed with Zstandard.
 This is automatically detected if the file extension is `.tar.zst`.

 The `strip_components` and `subdir` options are optional.
 Note that `strip_components` is applied